Aravind-Jalda/interview-prep/Networking/Networkin-q&a.md

 ---

 ## 3. What is the difference between public and private IP?
-- Public IP → accessible from internet
+- Public IP → accessible from internet  and Private IP
 - Private IP → used inside internal network

 ---